 Turtle Definition Turtle Definition 1

-Turtle (noun) – is a reptile with a hard shell on its back.
-This animal is known for its slow gait and ability to hide within its shell.
-Turtles can live both in water and on land.
+Turtle (noun) — a small or medium reptile with a hard shell on its back.
+It moves slowly and can hide inside its shell.
+Some turtles live in water, and some live on land.
+Let’s consider some key moments of “turtle” description

 Part of speech: